Lieb conjecture

 In quantum information theory, the Lieb conjecture is a theorem concerning the Wehrl entropy of quantum systems for which the classical phase space is a sphere.
 It states that no state of such a system has a lower Wehrl entropy than the SU(2) coherent states.

 The analogous property for quantum systems for which the classical phase space is a plane was conjectured by Alfred Wehrl in 1978 and proven soon afterwards by Elliott H. Lieb, who at the same time extended it to the SU(2) case.

-The conjecture was only proven in 2012, by Lieb and Jan Philip Solovej.
+The conjecture was proven in 2012, by Lieb and Jan Philip Solovej.
+The uniqueness of the minimizers was only proved in 2022 by Rupert L. Frank and Aleksei Kulikov, Fabio Nicola, Joaquim Ortega-Cerda' and Paolo Tilli.